 - Retiring as an assassin

-- Leaving employment that is high risk (toxic waste disposal, working in a coal mine, etc.)
+- Leaving a job that’s high risk (toxic waste disposal, working in a coal mine, etc.)

 How the Character May Prepare for This Goal:

-- Doing extra jobs for money that one can stockpile
+- Doing extra jobs for money that can be stockpiled

 - Stealing money or items that can be sold or traded